zasiem/Pekerti/README.md

 # Pekerti
-Research Activity to predict spelization
+Research Activity to predict specialization

 # To do list :#
 -----------------------------